 1. For P-12 schools:

 - Primary school-aged siblings of students currently enrolled in the secondary campus.

 - Secondary school-aged siblings of students currently enrolled in the primary campus.

 - Students who live within the primary catchment, but upon enrolment would be attending the secondary campus.

 - Students who live within the secondary catchment, but upon enrolment would be attending the primary campus.

-2. For schools with a Program of Excellence:
+3. For schools with a Program of Excellence:

-Please note: Siblings of students who have enrolled in the school’s Program of Excellence are not automatically entitled to enrol; they will be assessed as per the “Out-of-Catchment Criteria” listed above.
-However, it should be noted that once a sibling of a Program of Excellence student has been accepted for enrolment, any further siblings will be entitled to enrol as per the sibling criteria listed above in the “Other students who are entitled to enrol as if in-catchment" section).
+Please note: Siblings of out-of-catchment students who have enrolled in the school’s Program of Excellence are not automatically entitled to enrol; they will be assessed as per the “Out-of-Catchment Criteria” listed above.
+However, it should be noted that once a sibling of a Program of Excellence student has been accepted for enrolment, any further siblings will be entitled to enrol as per the sibling criteria listed above in the “Identifying other students who are entitled to enrol as if in-catchment" section).

 Under the Department’s State Education Fees procedure, a principal of a state school with an approved School EMP, is able to charge a fee for recouping costs of enrolment processing (subject to consultation with the Parents and Citizens’ Association) where: